dojoengine/book/src/tutorial/onchain-chess/2-move.md

 ## Need help?

-If you are stuck? don't hesitate to ask questions at [Dojo community](https://discord.gg/akd2yfuRS3)!
+If you're stuck, don't hesitate to ask questions at the [Dojo community](https://discord.gg/akd2yfuRS3)!